Congo delays announcing results of presidential election

-KINSHASA, Congo (AP) — Congo’s top electoral official says the announcement of the results of the presidential election has been postponed.
+KINSHASA, Congo (AP) — The announcement of the results of the Congo’s presidential election has been postponed, the country’s top electoral official said.

-Corneille Nangaa told The Associated Press that the results of the Dec.
-30 election will not be made public Sunday as expected.
-He said the official electoral commission will confirm the delay later Sunday.
+The winner of the Dec.
+30 election will not be made public Sunday as expected, the head of the national electoral commission Corneille Nangaa told The Associated Press.
+The electoral commission will confirm the delay later Sunday.

-The postponement in announcing the results is expected to increase tensions in Congo.
+The postponement in announcing the winner may increase tensions, as some Congolese see it as a way for President Joseph Kabila’s ruling party to manipulate the results in order to cling to power.

-The Catholic Church, an influential voice in the heavily Catholic nation, said that data reported by its 40,000 election observers deployed in polling stations show a clear winner.
+The Catholic Church, an influential voice in this strongly Catholic nation, said that it already knows there is a clear victor, according to data reported by its 40,000 election observers deployed in polling stations.
 The church urged the electoral commission to announce accurate results.

 Most Read Nation & World Stories